farbodp/farbodp.github.io/_posts/2022-11-22-visualizing-decision-tree.md

     return root
 ```

 I didn't bring `findMaxGain` function here for simplicity, but you find the full code in his repo.
-So as you can see, buildTree function is used recursively.
+So as you can see, the `buildTree` function is used recursively.

 I needed another function to traverse this tree and visualize the nodes in a hierarchical manner, something like in below: